rgbkrk/obama/README.md

 -- *Hadi Partovi, CEO, Code.org*

-We all want to be as precise with no typing mistakes, just like Obama.
-He's got your back with `obama`!
+We all want to be precise with no typing mistakes, just like Obama.
+We've got your back with `obama`!

 ## Install